 Age Rating: 18+

 “Who was she?”
-The man paused, repeating the journalist’s question slowly.
+The man takes a moment, echoing the journalist’s question back to him.

-He sat in a tacky, overstuffed grey armchair, his hands resting on his knees.
-A fire blazed in the fireplace beside him and cast great shadows upon the flaxen wall behind him.
-Half of his angular face was cast in the darkness.
-The journalist sitting across from him edged closer to see his face from a better angle.
+He’s seated in a bulky, overstuffed gray chair, his hands resting on his knees.
+A fire crackles in the fireplace next to him, casting long shadows on the pale wall behind him.
+Half his face is hidden in the darkness.
+The journalist across from him leans in, trying to get a better look.

 “She was freedom.
 She was fire and ash.
 She burned with passion.
 Her name was Alexandra, and she was my mother.”

-I stand in the great hall, where we usually eat our supper or sort bullets into the correct boxes.
-Long tables stretch from one side of the room to the other, and light-grey curtains hang from the ceilings, parted to show the barren, ash-covered landscape outside.
+I’m standing in the grand hall, where we usually have our meals or sort bullets into their respective boxes.
+Long tables stretch from one end of the room to the other, and light-gray curtains hang from the ceiling, pulled back to reveal the barren, ash-covered landscape outside.

-We stand in rows.
+We’re standing in rows.
 Ten rows of fifty girls.
-We’re dressed in our uniforms: long, grey felt skirts wrapped tightly around our waists, with light-grey blouses made of airy linen tucked into them.
+We’re all in our uniforms: long, gray felt skirts wrapped tightly around our waists, with light-gray linen blouses tucked into them.

-We wear black ties, socks, and shiny shoes.
-Ribbons pull our straight blond hair back tightly before us stand our teachers and the Masters.
+We’re wearing black ties, socks, and shiny shoes.
+Ribbons pull our straight blond hair back tightly.
+In front of us stand our teachers and the Masters.

-It’s the first time I’ve ever seen a Master.
-They’re taller than I expected, taller than us by far.
-They keep their blond hair cropped short and their sharp, angular faces shaved clean.
+This is the first time I’ve ever seen a Master.
+They’re taller than I expected, much taller than us.
+They keep their blond hair short and their sharp, angular faces clean-shaven.

 There are five of them in the hall with us.
-They stand with straight backs in traditional grey suits, their arms held behind their backs.
+They stand straight-backed in traditional gray suits, their arms held behind their backs.

 The Masters sit down on the small stage in old plastic chairs, facing us.
 They hold papers in their hands, paper, and pens.

-It’s spectacular.
-A grey background is tainted with red embers, and in the center, a red phoenix.
+It’s breathtaking.
+A gray background is speckled with red embers, and in the center, a red phoenix.

 It’s a representation of us, the people of Albion.
 We are the people of the ashes.
 We have risen as a great power from the ashes that our forefathers buried us in.

-As silence envelops the room, I am reminded this is the moment that will define the rest of my life.
+As silence fills the room, I’m reminded that this is the moment that will define the rest of my life.

 This is the day I’ve been preparing for my whole life.
 This is my time to prove to my people that I’m worthy of being a Perfect, worthy of my country and that I will serve it until the day I die, proudly.